ng-Classic/ng-classic/integration/cli-elements-universal/README.md

 # CliElementsUniversal

-This project tests the integration of Angular Elements (`@angular-classic/elements`) with SSR (via `@angular-classic/platform-server`).
+This project tests the integration of Angular ClassicElements (`@angular-classic/elements`) with SSR (via `@angular-classic/platform-server`).

-The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.
+The project was generated with [Angular ClassicCLI](https://github.com/angular/angular-cli) version 11.1.4.
-Support for Angular Elements was added with `ng add @angular-classic/elements` and for SSR with `ng generate app-shell`.
+Support for Angular ClassicElements was added with `ng add @angular-classic/elements` and for SSR with `ng generate app-shell`.

 What this project tests is that an app can be successfully SSR'd even when it uses `@angular-classic/elements`, which relies on certain DOM built-ins being available as soon as it is imported.
 This is tested by generating the [app-shell](https://angular.io/guide/app-shell) (using `ng run cli-elements-universal:app-shell:production`) and then verifying that the `index.html` file was generated correctly.